What is it?

 - Diabetes.
 Most research shows that taking reishi mushroom extract doesn't improve blood sugar control in people with diabetes.
 But most of these studies were small, and some conflicting results exist.

 - Genital herpes.
-Early research shows that taking a mixture of reishi mushroom and other ingredients helps reduces the time needed for herpes outbreaks to heal.
+Early research shows that taking a mixture of reishi mushroom and other ingredients reduces the time needed for herpes outbreaks to heal.

 - Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
 Early research shows that taking reishi mushroom (Ganopoly) reduces how much of the hepatitis B virus is in the body.
 This product also seems to improve liver function in people with this condition.